: A cheerful character who dresses as a goth.

 - Reconstructed: Alice explains her reasons for adopting the look (see the entries for Justified) and other goths come around and accept her and her outgoing nature allows her to win around people who were originally intimidated by her.

 - Played For Laughs:

 - Alice is introduced like a slasher villain before overwhelming the cast with her sheer cheerfulness.
-Bonus Points if someone says they would have found the chainsaw wielding maniac easier to deal with.
+Someone says they would have found the chainsaw wielding maniac easier to deal with.